zigster64/datastor.zig/README.md

 In concept, A Datastor is a light comptime wrapper around your struct, that provides :

-- An ordered HashMap collection of elements, with a numeric SERIAL id
+- An ordered HashMap collection of elements
-- Be able to insert records, and autoincrement the id if needed
+- Be able to insert records, either autoincrement the id, or call a custom function to generate a new key based on the record
 - Functions to load / save that collection to and from disk
 - An unlimited ArrayList of Timeseries events associated with each element in the collection
 - Timeseries handy functions to get element state at a point in time / events over a period, etc